 Students have the right of free expression and advocacy; however, the time, place, and manner of exercising speech and advocacy shall be regulated in such a manner to ensure orderly conduct, non-interference with college functions or activities, and identification of sponsoring groups or individuals.
-Meetings must be registered with the Associate Vice Chancellor for Student Affairs.
+Meetings must be registered with the Associate Vice Chancellor for Student Affairs or other appropriate campus or center administrator.
 An activity may be called a meeting when any special effort to recruit an audience has preceded the beginning of discussion or presentation, and when a person or group of persons appears to be conducting a systematic discussion or presentation on a definable topic.